Dr. Martin Luther King, Jr. Scholarship

 - A resume of your college honors, awards, achievements, and extracurricular activities.

-- What have you done on campus to impact the student body (i.e., leadership, involvement, and/or committees)? (up to 300 words)
+(Submit answers in one PDF or Word document)- What have you done on campus to impact the student body (i.e., leadership, involvement, and/or committees)? (up to 300 words)

 - How does your commitment to service align with the philosophy and works of Dr. Martin Luther King, Jr.? (up to 300 words)